aversini/bump-and-release/README.md

          * { string }
          * The type of release as defined in node-semver.
          * Possible values are major, premajor, minor,
-         * preminor, patch, or prepatch.
+         * preminor, patch, prepatch or prerelease.
          * It also accepts "separator".
          */
         type: "prepatch",
         /**
          * { string }
          * Identifier to be used to prefix premajor,
-         * preminor, or prepatch version increments.
+         * preminor, prerelease or prepatch version increments.
          * For example: "alpha", "beta", "rc", etc.
          */
         identifier: "beta",